 - 3 lb chuck roast

-Serve inside soft buns and add more BBQ sauce if you want.
+- Serve inside soft buns and add more BBQ sauce and toppings of your choice